yaawaaa/woa-raphael1/guide/installing-linux.md

    - **u-boot_ubuntu.img** `(Voxelsy's u-boot.img file renamed)`
    - **kernel_ubuntu.img** `(Voxelsy's xiaomi-k20pro-boot.img file renamed)`
-   - **parted** `(a partitioner without an extension)`
+   - **parted** `(a partitioner without an extension)` **I recommend copying these files somewhere like in your pc or in cloud because we are gonna need all of these files in Ubuntu**

 ## [Next step: Booting Linux](booting-linux.md)